Healthdirect Free Australian health advice you can count on.

 What is binge drinking?

-Binge drinking is when you drink a lot of alcohol in one session with the aim of getting drunk.
+Binge drinking is when you drink a lot of alcohol in one session to get drunk.

-To reduce the risk of harm from alcohol, adults should drink:
+The Australian Guidelines to Reduce Health Risks from Drinking Alcohol recommend that to reduce the risk of harm from alcohol, healthy adults should drink:

-• no more than 4 standard drinks in one session
+• no more than 4 standard drinks in one day

 • no more than 10 standard drinks per week